-Tom and I are passionate people with strong opinions.
+My partner and I are passionate people with strong opinions.
 We argue all the time.

 We I don’t always get it right (re: Paris tantrum) but both of us stand up for ourselves when we feel it’s important.
 It means we don’t let problems build up over time, each of us knows where we stand with the other, and we can get to fixing problems before they’re too far gone.
 The key is to disagree in a productive way when you’re travelling with your SO.

 That means listening carefully to what your partner has to say, avoiding name calling and sweeping generalizations (e.g. “You never want to go out for dinner!” — I suck at not doing this), and always expressing your ideas and feelings like you’re speaking to someone you care about (because you are!).
 Once both of you feel heard, look for a compromise.
-Don’t be like me, be like Tom: find a solution both of you are happy with.
+Don’t be like me, be like him: find a solution both of you are happy with.